 Cost of food in the United States increased 3.70 percent in August of 2021 over the same month in the previous year. source: U.S. Bureau of Labor Statistics

 Food Inflation in the United States averaged 3.39 percent from 1914 until 2021, reaching an all time high of 36.70 percent in May of 1917 and a record low of -34.30 percent in June of 1921.
 This page provides the latest reported value for - United States Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Food Inflation - values, historical data and charts - was last updated on September of 2021.

-Food Inflation in the United States is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in the United States to stand at 1.80 in 12 months time.
-In the long-term, the United States Food Inflation is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Food Inflation in the United States is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Food Inflation is projected to trend around 2.30 percent in 2022 and 2.10 percent in 2023, according to our econometric models.